Pseudotsuga: Description

 Douglas-firs are medium-size to extremely large evergreen trees, 20–120 m tall (although only coast Douglas-firs reach such great height).
 The leaves are flat, soft, linear, 2–4 cm long, generally resembling those of the firs, occurring singly rather than in fascicles; they completely encircle the branches, which can be useful in recognizing the species.
 The female cones are pendulous, with persistent scales (unlike true firs), and are distinctive in having a long tridentine (three-pointed) bract that protrudes prominently above each scale (it resembles the back half of a mouse, with two feet and a tail).

 Pseudotsuga menziesii var. menziesii has attained heights of 393 feet (120* m).
 That was the estimated height of the tallest conifer ever well-documented, the Mineral Tree (Mineral, Washington), measured in 1924 by Dr. Richard E. McArdle, former chief of the U.S. Forest Service.
 The volume of that tree was 515 m3.
 The tallest living individual is the Brummitt (Doerner) Fir in Coos County, Oregon, 99.4 m tall.
 Only coast redwood and Eucalyptus regnans reach greater heights based on current knowledge of living trees: 379 and 331 feet (116 and 101* m), respectively.

 At Quinault, Washington, is found a collection of the largest Douglas-firs in one area.
-Quinault Rain Forest hosts the most of the top ten known largest Douglas-firs.
+Quinault Rain Forest hosts most of the top ten known largest Douglas-firs.

 As of 2009, the largest known Douglas-firs in the world are, by volume: